jsiegenthaler/homebridge-eosstb/README.md

 ### Channel Config Items
 Some channels such as Netflix are actually apps on the set-top box, and not normal linear TV channels.
 They appear in the channel list on the TV, and can be added to favourites from the TV menu (but not from the web app menu).
 However, they are not broadcast as a normal linear TV channel in the master channel list.
 Therefore, the name cannot be determined from the profile favourite channel list, and the name appears as "Channel xxxxxx" where xxxxxx is the channelId.
 To overcome this, add the channelId and the channelName to the channels section in the config as per the examples below.

-* **channelId**: The channelId, as defined by the TV provider. unknown channelIds will appear in the Homebridge log.
+* **channelId**: The channelId, as defined by the TV provider.
+Unknown channelIds will appear in the Homebridge log.

 * **channelNames**: Allows you to add unknown channel names, or to rename any channel as you wish.
 Required as some channels (e.g., Netflix) are not published on the master channel list.
 If a channel displays in the Home app like this: "Channel SV09690", then check your TV to see the channel name, and add it to the config.
 An example is provided for Netflix.
 Optional, unknown channels are displayed as "Channel xxxxxxx" where xxxxxxx is the channelId.